 Bechler River Area

-Explore remote rivers and streams, geysers, hot springs and flower-filled meadows in this southwest corner of the park.
+Explore remote rivers and streams, geysers, hot springs and flower-filled meadows in the southwest corner of the park.

 Lone Star Geyser day hike (easy; 4.8 miles round-trip): If you want to escape the crowds that flock to Old Faithful, consider the easy 4.8-mile round-trip hike to Lone Star Geyser.
 The trailhead is just east of the Kepler Cascades trailhead.
 Lone Star erupts 30 – 45 ft. in the air about every three hours.